Sakib1418/Game-of-cells/README.md

 # Game-of-cells

-This is a paper replicating car t cell activation.
+This repository is for reproducing and using virtual CAR T-cell activation optimization using Reinforcement Learning.

 ## Pre-requisites